Olasunkanmi-O/vol-from-snapshot/attach-vol-to-win-instance.md

 13. Delete the volume that was attached.
 ![](./13.disk-delete.png)
 ![](./14.vol-delete.png)
 14. Create new volume from the snapshot that was created in action 12.
+From the side menu, choose snapshot, then create volume from the particular snapshot
 ![](./15create-vol.png)
 15. Attach the newly created volume to the windows instance and verify the folders that were created in the previous volume.
 The volume has been successfully restored
 ![](./17attach-vol.png)